 - Service, information, and good cheer from your Micato Safari Director from start to finish; round-the-clock access to our unique Concierge Service.

 We board our flight and enjoy the anticipation of Africa.

 We’ll be met by our Micato Safari Director and whisked away to a place Hemingway spent many Hemingwayesque hours, the Fairmont Norfolk Hotel.
 We’ll visit the Giraffe Centre and the illuminating National Museum, pay our respects at the newly renovated home of Karen Blixen (who, Hemingway said more than once, should have received the Nobel Prize for literature instead of him).
-And we’ll have a welcoming lunch or dinner at Lavington, the home of Micato’s founders, the renowned storytellers Felix and Jane Pinto.
+And we’ll have a welcoming meal at Lavington, the home of Micato’s founders, the renowned storytellers Felix and Jane Pinto.

 We fly 200-plus miles north to the Samburu, in many ways the embodiment of the Africa we’ve been carrying around in our imagination since we were children (it was the home, for instance, of Elsa the lioness, of Born Free fame).
 Nurtured by the Ewaso Nyiro River, the Samburu is rugged, calmly inviting, and enveloped in the air of remote Old Africa, scented by acacia.

 We’ll sojourn in outstanding Samburu camps: Larsens Camp or Elephant Bedroom Camp, both set on the forested banks of the Ewaso Nyiro, much frequented by friendly elephants, whose meanderings we can watch in comfort from the verandas of our airy, superbly designed tents.
 Game drives in the Samburu introduce us to a fabulous plentitude of large (and cunningly small) mammals, who are just the headliners in a fabulous cast of very natural, very intriguing characters.